simoncozens/fonts-and-layout/features-2.md

       sub @RaaWaw @aBaaDotBelow' by @aBaaLowDotBelow;
     } ss01;

 This lookup flag tells the shaper that, when processing this lookup, it should skip over combining marks.
-There's also `ignoreBaseGlyphs` which does the opposite and skips over base glyphs and *only* processes marks (and ligatures), but it's unlikely you'll ever need that.
+There's also `IgnoreBaseGlyphs` which does the opposite and skips over base glyphs and *only* processes marks (and ligatures), but it's unlikely you'll ever need that.

 > How does the shaper know what's a base glyph and what's a mark?
 You (or, more likely, your font editor) has to tell it, of course!
 In the Glyphs editor, for example, glyphs are placed in the "Mark" section if their Unicode value suggests they should be a mark; if you want to assign an arbitrary glyph to the mark category, you can hit command-option-I in the font view when the glyph is selected, and change its category assignment.
 >